What is a solar sponge tariff?

 9. Heaters

-Customers with a solar battery may also find some added benefit from a solar sponge tariff by aligning their solar energy usage with the peak times of their plan.
+Customers with a solar battery may also find some added benefit from a solar sponge tariff by aligning their solar energy usage with their plan’s peak times.
 This way, they can avoid paying for grid energy during the most expensive part of the day.

 Should I switch to a solar sponge tariff?

-Ultimately this decision comes down to whether or not shifting a large portion of your energy usage can justify the potential cost savings of off-peak rates.
-If you are in a position where you can afford to rotate most of your energy usage to the middle of the day, then there could be an opportunity to save on your energy bills with a solar sponge tariff – particularly if you also have solar energy generation and storage on your property too.
+This decision comes down to whether or not shifting a large portion of your energy usage can justify potential cost savings from off-peak rates.
+If you are in a position where you can afford to rotate most energy usage to the middle of the day, then there could be an opportunity to save on energy bills with a solar sponge tariff – particularly if you also have solar energy generation and storage on your property too.

-However, if you don’t see it being a simple task to shift your power usage, it may be safer in the long term to stay on a single-rate tariff and focus instead on finding cheaper usage or supply rates.
-Remember, with a solar sponge tariff you are not only getting significantly cheaper rates for off-peak times but also considerably more expensive rates for peak times – in most cases, even more expensive than average rates on a standard single rate tariff.
+However, if you don’t think that shifting power usage will be a simple task, it may be safer in the long term to stay on a single-rate tariff and focus instead on finding cheaper usage or supply rates.
+You are not only getting significantly cheaper rates for off-peak times, but also considerably more expensive rates for peak times – in most cases, even more expensive than average rates on a standard single rate tariff.

 If you’re unsure of whether your household may benefit from a solar sponge tariff, it might be worth reaching out to your retailer and seeing which options they think will suit you best based on your past usage data.

-In the meantime, if you’re on the hunt for a new single-rate electricity plan then be sure to head to our free comparison tool below.
-Here you’ll find a range of offers from more than 20 providers available in your area.
+In the meantime, if you’re on the hunt for a new single rate electricity plan then be sure to head to Canstar Blue’s free comparison tool below.
+Here you’ll find a range of energy offers available in your area.
 To get started, just add your postcode.

 Compare Electricity Plans